ICB-UMA/ClinLinker-KB/README.md

-# Multilingual Weighted Normalized Temperature Softmax (WNT-Softmax)
+# Clinical Entity Linking in Spanish with Knowledge-Graph Enhanced Biencoders

-Welcome to the official repository of the ClinLinker-KB, Clinical Entity Linking in Spanish with Knowledge-Graph Enhanced Biencoders, developed by the Computational Intelligence and Biomedicine (ICB) group at the University of Málaga and Barcelona Super Computing Center (BSC).
+Welcome to the official repository of the ClinLinker-KB, developed by the Computational Intelligence and Biomedicine (ICB) group at the University of Málaga and Barcelona Super Computing Center (BSC).

 ![ClinLinker-KB architecture for information retrieval and candidate reranking](pics/ClinLinkerKB.png)